Windows OS Hub

 In Windows 10, you can usually remove any keyboard layout language that is not used as the default language.
 However, you may encounter a bug where some languages cannot be removed.

-The bug with the non-removable keyboard layout first appeared after upgrading to Windows 10 1803 (there were many other bugs in that build, such as the extra recovery partition that appeared after the upgrade).
+The bug with the non-removable keyboard layout first appeared after upgrading to Windows 10 1803.
 The bug occurs if you add an extra language that uses the same base language as the current Windows display language.
 Such an additional language cannot be removed.

 For example, if English (United States) is the current Windows interface language, then after adding English (United Kingdom) you can’t remove both languages from the list of preferred languages.
 And, of course, it is very inconvenient that an unnecessary keyboard language has appeared in the language pane in the system tray.